aaristov/nd2tools/readme.md

 Remove `-it` option to run task in the background.

+# How To Use CLI (comman line tools)

+Package contains several independent modules

-## Convert multiwell nd2 dataset to tif stacks.
+## nd2tif: convert multiwell nd2 dataset to tif stacks.

 With binning and 16 to 8 bits conversion.